JasonCorp84/RDBMS-API-Full/README.md

 Posts
 - id: primary key, autoincrements.
-- userId: references the id in the users table.
+- userId: references the id in the users table. // foreign key
 - text: not size limit, required.
 - createdAt: defaults to the current date and time.